manpagez: man (manual) pages & more

 could implement some clever idea which release the stack if it is not

 used in let's say two minutes.
-The JIT callback can help to achive this
+The JIT callback can help to achieve

 (6) OK, the stack is for long term memory allocation.
 But what happens